Do You Need NFPA 70E?

 By John C. Klingler, P.E., Lewellyn Technology, Inc.

-One of the hot topics in electrical and mechanical training classes is the National Fire Protection Association (NFPA) 70E.
+One of the hot topics in electrical and mechanical training classes is the NFPA 70E.
 Students question what 70E is and how it relates to the National Electrical Code (NEC), if 70E is a new regulation and if not why are they just now hearing about it, and if companies are required to comply with 70E.

 This article will take some of the mystery out of 70E.